turizspace/zapgoals-distro/README_PRESENTATION copy.md

 ZapGoals is a step forward for decentralized crowdfunding.
 By leveraging Nostr and NWC, we make funding open, transparent, and user-controlled.
 Thank you for your attention—happy to answer any questions!
-Let me know if you want a printable version, speaker notes, or slides based on this outline!